django/django/docs/concepts.rst

-listens to ``websocket.disconnect`` to do that, but we'd also need to have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the response channel is completely invalid and messages you send there will sit there until they expire.
+listens to ``websocket.disconnect`` to do that, but we'd also need to have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the reply channel is completely invalid and messages you send there will sit there until they expire.

 Because the basic design of channels is stateless, the channel server has no